konflux-ci/architecture/ADR/0018-apps-continuous-perf-testing.md

 Cons:

 - Somebody has to manage the Horreum instance.
 Required development time on it.
+Service instance needs ownership.
-- Although Horreum uses Keycloak as well, some changes in the Horreum authentication mechanism might be required.
+- Although Horreum uses Keycloak as well, some changes in the Horreum authentication mechanism might be required to cooperate with Stonesoup member cluster RBAC.
     - To make sure Horreum users from one tenant are not able to access data from different tenant, created <https://github.com/Hyperfoil/Horreum/issues/420>.
 - Horreum is used by multiple teams without any capacity issues, but Horreum itself was not perf&scale tested formally, so there might be some scaling issues.